Rahmenordnung/ink_dreams/README.md

 -- __Full screen book list in card display__: Each book is presented with hoverable image category author and price(and discount price if existing) in square formed cart.
 Each cart links to the detailed view of the book.

 -- __Search bar/advanced search__: There is a _search bar_ in the home page that search by book title and an _advanced search_ page that leads the customer to a special page where one can specify more parameters by which one can search a book, ex production day, author, price etc.

+--__Category filter selector__ it displays all the categories/genres by which the books are separated.
+Each book has a genre assigned, and therefor a user can identify better a group of books related by the genre.
+The category display works filtered by genre by clicking on each of them

 -- __Footer__: Informs the user that the site is hosted by Github Pages, and provides us a link to where they can view the source code on Github, and also a link to the dataset in a elegant dark green color.